rroblak/seed_dump/README.md

 `MODEL[S]`: A model name or a comma-separated list of models.
 Default: all models.

-`NO_DATA`: Don't dump any data from the db, instead generate empty `create` options.

 `WITH_ID`: Include the `:id` in the `create` options.

 `TIMESTAMPS`: If true, include the `:created_by` and `:updated_by` timestamps.
 If false, don't include them.
 Default: true.